 This deduction may only be claimed if you were eligible to claim a credit for child/dependent care expenses on the federal return.
 The program will automatically enter the amount on Form 2441, line 6.

 Foster Care Deduction

 If you claim your foster child as a dependent on your return and the child resides in your home under permanent foster care, you may claim a deduction for $1,000 for each foster child.

 Bone Marrow Screening Fee

-Virginia College Savings Plan Prepaid Tuition Contract Payments and Savings Account Contributions
+Virginia College Savings Plan Prepaid Tuition Contract Payments and Savings Account Contributions (529 plan)

 Continuing Teacher Education